tushardashpute/pod_down_alert_promtheus/README.md

         nginx-deployment-698b456684-sqjlp   0/1     ImagePullBackOff   0          45m
         nginx-deployment-698b456684-wvjjt   0/1     ImagePullBackOff   0          45m

-Now in the prometheus alert
+Now in the prometheus alert, you can see alert is in firing mode

+kubectl port-forward svc/prometheus-service   9090:9090 &

 ![image](https://user-images.githubusercontent.com/74225291/224524435-49a06316-f7c2-4307-bf16-d92a7a4dc30a.png)